 Sign up for Financial Perk Programs

 The government offers a host of financial programs to help military members become—and stay—financially stable.
-But many servicemembers never take advantage of those programs.
+But many service members never take advantage of those programs.
 We recommend that you start a Thrift Savings Plan (TSP) or an Individual Retirement Account (IRA) through USAA or Navy Federal.
 These are savings plans that allow you to put a certain portion of each paycheck into an account that can’t be touched until retirement (unless you want to pay hefty fees and penalties).
 These accounts will allow your money to grow at a faster rate than a typical savings account.

 Manage Money During Deployments

 Being deployed is hard enough; trying to pay bills and balance a checkbook at the same time is even harder.
-Married service members generally have an easier time because they have a spouse who can manage the finances.
+Married service members generally have an easier time because they have a spouse who can manage their finances.
 Still, it's imperative that spouses share all financial information and decisions so they can independently make smart decisions about money if one of them happens to be deployed.
 If you’re not married, before you deploy, ask a trusted friend or family member to look in on your finances every once in a while to ensure that all your bills get paid in full and on time.

 Do the Right Thing With Home Ownership

 Owning a home might sound like a great idea, particularly if you qualify for a VA loan and don’t have to put any money down or pay for private mortgage insurance.
 But if you’re on active duty and moving every few years, buying a home right now might not be the smartest decision.
 If you have to move, selling your home might take longer than you imagine and you might end up having to sell for less (or at a loss).
-And if have no choice but to rent out the property, you’ll end up as a long-distance landlord, which is a major challenge.
-For most servicemembers, renting is a better choice during the years that you’re moving around a lot.
+And if you have no choice but to rent out the property, you’ll end up as a long-distance landlord, which is a major challenge.
+For most service members, renting is a better choice during the years that you’re moving around a lot.